iTwin/itwinjs-core/docs/learning/backend/PropertyStore.md

 A `PropertyStore` may hold values of type:

-- string: saved from and loaded into JavaScript `string` primitives.
+- `string`: saved from and loaded into JavaScript `string` primitives.
-- number:  saved from and loaded into JavaScript `number` primitives.
+- `number`:  saved from and loaded into JavaScript `number` primitives.
 As in JavaScript, there is no distinction between integers and real numbers.
-- boolean:  saved from and loaded into JavaScript `boolean` primitives
+- `boolean`:  saved from and loaded into JavaScript `boolean` primitives
-- blob: binary data, saved from and loaded into JavaScript `Uint8Array` objects.
+- `blob`: binary data, saved from and loaded into JavaScript `Uint8Array` objects.
-- object: comprised of JavaScript `objects` with named members of type `string`, `number`, `boolean`, nested objects, or arrays of the same.
-Objects are saved with `JSON.serialize` and loaded with `JSON.parse`.
+- `object`: comprised of JavaScript `objects` with named members of type `string`, `number`, `boolean`, nested objects, or arrays of the same.
+Objects are saved with [JSON.stringify](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) and loaded with [JSON.parse](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse).
 They may not contain blobs or instances of classes.

 ## PropertyNames